opennetworkinglab/aether-docs/onramp/inspect.rst

 .. code-block::

-   $ make roc-install
+   $ make amp-roc-install
-   $ make roc-load
+   $ make amp-roc-load
    $  ...
-   $ make roc-uninstall
+   $ make amp-roc-uninstall

 and for Monitoring:

 .. code-block::

-   $ make monitor-install
+   $ make amp-monitor-install
-   $ make monitor-load
+   $ make amp-monitor-load
    $  ...
-   $ make monitor-uninstall
+   $ make amp-monitor-uninstall

 In both cases, installing the component is a two-step process: first the microservices that implement the component are instantiated on